Gogue

-The Gogue is a piece of horse tack used for training purposes, and is very popular in Europe, with a similar place in training regimes as side reins.
+The Gogue or de Gogue is a piece of horse tack used for training purposes.
+It is somewhat similar to the chambon but can be used ridden as well as for lungeing.

 Its purpose is to encourage the horse to raise the neck, free the shoulders and engage the hocks, so that he may develop the correct muscles for a rounded topline.

-In function, the Gogue is similar to a bearing rein, and opposite to a chambon or standing martingale.

 History

 The Gogue was developed by the French horseman René Gogue (1903-1988), who graduated from the French Military Academy of Saumur.
 René Gogue invented his rein in 1948 and immediately became an adviser of famous European riders.
 He theorized that poorly or unschooled horses had three points of resistance: the poll, the mouth, and the base of the neck.
 The triangular system was designed to release that tension.

 Fittings of the Gogue

 The Gogue has two fittings: the independent and the command.

-The Independent Fitting
+The independent fitting

 This is used for longeing or free-schooling the horse, when the trainer is dismounted, and some trainers also begin early mounted schooling in the Gogue.
 The Gogue is made a leather piece with cords attached.
 These cords fork at the horse's chest and each run through one of the bit rings.
 The cord then follows the cheekpiece of the bridle up to a ring or pulley at the side of the browband, before going back down to snap to the leather piece near the chest.
 The leather extends so that it can attach to the girth.

 The horse is therefore "in control" of the action of the Gogue: when he keeps his head in the acceptable position, the Gogue has no effect.
 When he sticks his nose out or raises his head, the Gogue comes into action, raising the bit in his mouth and applying slight pressure to the poll.